 Neuroblastoma is the most common tumor in infants and young children occurring outside the central nervous system.
 It is usually diagnosed before the age of 5 and most commonly develops in the abdomen or along the spine.

 Neuroblastoma symptoms vary depending on the location of the tumors in the body.
-Symptoms can include:
+Symptoms might include:

 Unusual lump or mass